Note: This post is sponsored by Schlitterbahn Waterpark and H-E-B stores.

 For little kids, I love Natives!
 They comes in tons of colors, awesome for the water and stay on little feet.
 The pathways in Schlitterbahn can get hot in the middle of summer and there is a decent amount of walking from park to park so water shoes are a must.
 Swim diapers are also a necessity.
 Swim diapers and water shoes are available in the gift shops in case you forget.

 That’s right, you can bring a rolling cooler packed with all the food and snacks!
 Keyword: Rolling.
 Schlitterbahn is big, and you won’t be sorry the cooler has wheels!
 It’s also fair to note there are lots of fun treats to buy and eat at Schlitterbahn.
 I can’t leave without Dippin Dots!
-As for options to buy food at Schlitterbahn New Braunfels, here’s the low down.
+As for food options to buy fat Schlitterbahn New Braunfels, here’s the low down.
 For the picnic route, don’t forget plates, napkins and silverware.
 Here are some lunch and snack ideas to pack in the cooler:

 - Pre made sandwiches